bluesky/hklpy/doc/source/diffract.rst

 diffract
 --------

-In most cases, a local subclass of the desired diffractometer geometry is created to customize the EPICS PVs used for the motor axes.
+A local subclass of the desired diffractometer geometry must be created to define the reciprocal-space axes and customize the EPICS PVs used for the motor axes.
 Other capabilities are also customized in a local subclass.

+Examples are provided after the source code documentation.

 These are the diffractometer geometries defined: